 Managing Report and Document Layouts

 A report layout controls content and format of the report, including which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
-From Finance and Operations, Business edition, you can change which layout is used on a report, create new layout, or modify the existing layouts.
+From Business Central, you can change which layout is used on a report, create new layout, or modify the existing layouts.

-In Finance and Operations, Business edition, the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.
+In Business Central, the term "report" also covers externally-facing documents, such as sales invoices and order confirmations that you send to customers as PDF files.

 In particular, a report layout sets up the following:

-- The label and data fields to include from the dataset of the Finance and Operations, Business edition report.
+- The label and data fields to include from the dataset of the Business Central report.

-- The text format, such as font type, size, and colour.
+- The text format, such as font type, size, and color.

 - The company logo and its position.

 - General page settings, such as margins and background images.

 A Business Central can be set up with multiple report layouts, which you can switch among as required.
 You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
 For more information, see Create a Custom Report or Document Layout.

 There are two types of report layouts that you can use on reports; Word and RDLC.